paulina-grunwald/Web-developer-courses/jQuery/jQueryIntro/README.md

 -  ``[attribute^="value"]`` can be used to select elements with an attribute that begins with stated value e.g ``$('input[value^="Events"]')``. ``[attribute$="value"]`` will select elements with an attribute that ends with the stated value and ``[attribute*="value"]`` elements with an attribute that contains stated value.

 [JQuery selectors documentation can be found here](http://api.jquery.com/category/selectors/)

 # Interacting with the DOM
+.each(function(index, Element)) can be used to iterate over jQuery objects.

 # Handling Events